From: Rotterdam Travel Guide

 The Chabot Museum, located across the street from NAI and next door to Sonneveld House (see our Rotterdam architecture and art page), is a 1930s villa furnished with paintings and sculptures by the Dutch expressionist artist Henk Chabot.

 The Nederlands Fotomuseum, or Netherlands Photo Museum, is in a former warehouse near the Rotterdam Cruise Terminal just beyond the island side of Erasmus Bridge.
 (Much of the museum's collection can be previewed online.)

 Maritime and Harbor Museums

 The Maritime Museum is one of the world's leading museums of its kind, with an interactive "MainPort Live" exhibit, ship models, and special exhibitions that may run for a year or two.
 (During our visit, we enjoyed the display of luxury ship and yacht interiors.)

-Next door, the Havenmuseum or Harbor Museum is a "working museum" with indoor and outdoor exhibits about the Port of Rotterdam in the past and present.
-You can see old ships and tugboats, harbor cranes, an antique lighthouse, and other displays--all free of charge.
+The Maritime Museum now incorporates the former Havenmuseum or Harbor Museum, a "working museum" with indoor and outdoor exhibits about the Port of Rotterdam in the past and present.
+You can see old ships and tugboats, harbor cranes, an antique lighthouse, and other displays.